 All told, the city boasts 13 main springs (and up to 300 smaller ones), with numerous opportunities for visitors to steam, soak, and drink the waters for its many curative attributes.
 The city's spa-influenced architecture is another big draw, with many beautiful examples of Neoclassical and Art Nouveau styles from the late 19th and early 20th centuries.
 It's also a cultural hot spot boasting a performing arts center, art galleries, and a number of museums.

 One of the top events here is the Karlovy Vary International Film Festival, one of the longest running such events in Europe.
 Plan your trip with our list of the top things to do in Karlovy Vary.

 See also: Where to Stay in Karlovy Vary

-Karlovy Vary has, for more than 150 years, been one of eastern Europe's most important glassmaking towns, and the craftsmanship and skills of local glassmakers are celebrated in the excellent Moser Visitor Centre, part of the Moser glassworks established in 1857.
-Highlights of a visit include a look at the history of the company's glass factory, a Glass Museum with more than 2,000 fine examples of the craftsmanship that led to the company's worldwide reputation, as well as tours of the factory to see the glassblowers at work.
+Karlovy Vary has, for more than 160 years, been one of eastern Europe's most important glassmaking towns, and the craftsmanship and skills of local glassmakers are celebrated in the excellent Museum of Glass MOSER.
+Part of the Moser glassworks (established in 1857), this fascinating museum offers a look at the history of the company's glass making with more than 2,000 fine examples of the craftsmanship that led to the company's worldwide reputation, as well as tours of the factory to see the glassblowers at work.
 English language guided tours are available, as is the opportunity to purchase these exquisite creations for yourself.